theandrelima/pydantic-serdes/README.md

 - **Built-in Support for Multiple Formats**: Currently, it supports loading serialized data from JSON, YAML, TOML and INI.
-While future support for other formats is planned, if you need to cover additional formats, or even provide your own parsing business logic, this can be easily achieved by extending PydanticSerdesbasic coverage with your own loader and/or dumper functions.
+While future support for other formats is planned, if you need to cover additional formats, or even provide your own parsing business logic, this can be easily achieved by extending pydantic-serdes basic coverage with your own loader and/or dumper functions.
 Speaking of which...